Pianos

 Times of War

-Death, blood, hunger, televised genocide: In her first ever Australian performance, the artist stages a quiet protest against the violence of our times, and the devastation that lingers once attention fades.
+Death, blood, hunger, televised genocide: in her first ever Australian performance, the artist stages a quiet protest against the violence of our times, and the devastation that lingers once attention fades.

 Un muro que parte el cuerpo en dos (A wall that breaks the body in two)